RocketPuppy/test-react-native/README.md

 the `aws-appsync` library requires the types for its specific version of the `apollo-react` library.
 While it has its own dependency, using a newer version doesn't work.

+There are a few custom scripts in `package.json` and the `scripts/` folder.
+These scripts exist to aid in building the project with Typescript.
+The way it works is pretty simple.
+Typescript builds the project first, outputting compiled Javascript files in the `src/` directory.
+Then React Native is run to build the project using those built Javascript files.
+When developing, React Native will watch for changes to those JS files and recompile if hot reloading is enabled on the device, otherwise it will recompile when asked.
+The Typescript compiler is run in watch mode, which watches for changes in the Typescript and recompiles.
+If there are no errors the new Javascript is output and picked up by React Native.

 ## Configuring AppSync